dills122/ShamWow/README.md

 Through reflection this app is able to parse a POCO by properties and find data marked for scrubbing through custom attributes.

-> If you have a POCO to map an XML file to you're ready to mark it for scrubbing.
+> If you have a POCO then you're all set to start scrubbing personally identifiable information (PII)

+> The POCO for translating the file to an object will always be the user's responsibility

+### Future

+* XML and JSON file Readers
+* TPL Dataflow Pipeline for process flow
+* Extensive Scrub Types

 ### **Still a work in progress**